Interstate (typeface)

-Usage of the typeface
+Usage

 Interstate's popularity in 1990s and 2000s led to it being called "ubiquitous", "familiar", "classic", and "iconic".
 It has been referred to as "one of the most popular faces of the 90s" by Communication Arts.

 The font is used by a number of large organizations in their logotypes and branding materials.
 Notable examples include Citigroup (Citibank), and Sainsbury's supermarkets, as well as signage for Southwest Airlines, Invesco, UK rail company c2c, Ealing / Hammersmith / West London College, Trinity College London, Lamborghini, Cognizant, SoundCloud, and CISV.
 It is also used for the logo of the Spanish social-democratic party PSOE.

 Interstate is used for signage at Staten Island Ferry Whitehall Terminal in New York City.

+From 1998 to 2006, NBC Sports used the font for its graphic presentation (NBC used an italicized version of the font for headlines, announcer names and other details like names of players from 2002 to 2006).
+NBC switched to a different graphics style and fonts when NBC launched Sunday Night Football on September 10, 2006, after it picked up the NFL sunday night contract from ESPN, which held all the rights from 1998-2005, before this, it shared the package with TNT Sports from 1991-97.

 In 2004, The Weather Channel started using the fonts on-air and on IntelliStar systems.
 It was added to TWC's WeatherSTAR XL in a graphical update in 2005.
 It was mainly retired in 2008, for Helvetica Neue and Akzidenz-Grotesk; however, the font continued to be used on IntelliStar systems until November 2013, as part of a rebranding.

 On January 29, 2005, the Indonesian television broadcaster SCTV used a modified version of Interstate in the "SCTV" lettermark, while initially using the typeface as its branding font for its programming promotion.
 However, in subsequent years, the font for SCTV's programming promotion changed to various other fonts.

 In November 2006, the U.S. Army launched its Army Strong ad campaign, utilizing Interstate as its primary typeface for all ad materials.

 In May 2008, Ernst & Young adopted the use of Interstate in marketing materials and reports as part of a new global visual identity.

 The 2010 video game GoldenEye 007 uses Interstate Light Condensed for all in-game text.

 The typeface is used on the Global Television Network its on-air newscasts and general branding.

-As of 2025, the Sesame Street sign logo uses Interstate in Compressed Bold.
+The Sesame Street sign logo uses Interstate in Compressed Bold starting with its 1997 logo.

 Interstate has also been widely used for newspapers and magazines, including Los Angeles Times, Radio Times, and the Daily Mirror newspaper who use the font in their TV guide and headlines.
 Virgin Media 360 also uses it on their interface.